gravitational/teleport/rfd/0166-tpm-joining.md

 token which allows that TPM to join.
 The Join Token will contain the EKPub hashes and EKCert serials which are allowed to join.

-To assist in this process, a new command will be added `tbot tpm identify`:
+To assist in this process, a new command will be added `tbot tpm identify`/`teleport tpm identify`:

 1. User runs `tbot tpm identify` on the host.
 This will query the EKPub and EKCert from the TPM attached to the host and output these values for the user.